vircadia/vircadia-native-core/BUILD.md

     // The Interface will have a custom default home and startup location.
     INITIAL_STARTUP_LOCATION=Location/IP/URL
+    // The Interface will have a custom default script whitelist, comma separated, no spaces.
+    // This will also activate the whitelist on Interface's first run.
+    PRELOADED_SCRIPT_WHITELIST=ListOfEntries

     // Code-signing environment variables must be set during runtime of CMake AND globally when the signing takes place.
     HF_PFX_FILE=Path to certificate